High signal articles on AI, engineering, or whatever

 5-month experiment: build and ship a real product with zero manually-written code.

-“A shift toward file-system-based agent memory.”
+“A simple but fundamental shift toward file-system-based agent memory.”

 Files that live alongside your AI agent.
 The agent can read these files just like it would when working with a codebase.